Victor Roelens: The bishop

-In 1902, several missionaries passed away, making Bishop Roelens the sole survivor of the initial caravan of 1891.
+In 1902, several missionaries died, making Bishop Roelens the sole survivor of the initial caravan of 1891.
 In the course of 1902, he received a visit from major Justin Malfeyt, governor of East Congo.
 M. Malfeyt, more familiar with life on the west coast, learned about the many challenges of life in inland Africa and was impressed by the progress visible at Baudouinville.
 He tried to convince bishop Roelens to create mission posts in the Lualaba district to counter Islamic influence, but Roelens initially refused as it would spread his scarce resources too thinly over too large an area.
 Nevertheless, Roelens accepted an invitation to visit "Stanleystad" (Dutch), currently Kisangani to which he set off from Mpala with father Van Acker on 7 July on board of the San Vitori.
 The journey was disrupted by fever of bishop Roelens, forcing them to rest some days in a military settlement in the Lualaba region.
 They then travelled on, only to see father Van Acker fall ill, stranding them for a while at Lokandu, before finally reaching Stanleystad.
 There Roelens met with Malfeyt and some twenty state and railway officials to discuss the matter of mission posts in the Lualaba region.
 After about three weeks, Roelens and Van Acker started the journey back to Baudouinville.
 They first sailed to Ponthierstad and disembarked there on 18 November to cross the Kasongo region over land.
 They suffered from heavy rains which forced them to rest for a week at Kabambare, then crossed the Lowa river with great difficulty, and met further difficult conditions so that they reached lake Tanganyika only on 5 February 1903 at Lusenda.
 They stayed there until 13 June when they pressed on and reached Baudouinville three weeks later.
 Roelens was elated with how the cathedral had progressed, and after the long and hard journey was happy to be back in his own quarters.
 An additional source of joy was a letter which had come and was waiting, announcing funds donated by an organisation in Bruges Bishop Roelens decided to allocate it to starting a new mission post in the Maniema region and to honour the gift by giving it the name of "Sint-Donaas-Brugge".
 On 23 November 1903, Mgr Roelens gave his first sermon in the newly devoted cathedral, being elated with joy after all the years of hardship and setbacks.